RiotMachine/ArtistsForArtists/README.md

 A note on the templating structure is in order.
 There is a primary template.html.
 Each 'section' of the site then builds off this template with one of its own.
-Unique pages within each section are variations on that sections template.
+Unique pages within each section are variations on that section's template.

 #### /static

-Static contains favicon files as well as needed custom JavaScript.
+Static contains favicon files as well as custom JavaScript.
 The site uses Bootstrap (through a CDN) to deliver a responsive CSS framework.
-Darkmode is made possible through JavaScript that then toggles Bootstrap's built in darkmode setting.
+Darkmode is made possible through JavaScript that toggles Bootstrap's built in darkmode setting.

 ## Upcoming improvements: